SMS Marketing: An Intro to Marketing with Text Messages

 As we just saw, there are tons of different ways that businesses can use SMS.

 From there, do segmentation.
-Be sure to segment your customer and avoid a spray-all approach.
-Instead, only send text messages to consumers you know will purchase, either based off of on-site activity (like cart abandonment) or patterns in their purchase activity (they seem to buy every 3 months.)
+Try sending text messages to consumers you know will purchase, either based off of on-site activity (like cart abandonment) or patterns in their purchase activity (they seem to buy every 3 months).

 Don’t be afraid to get more personal with SMS by offering customer support or two-way chat, either.
 The most talked-about brands using SMS often have a really innovative approach.